midas-network/covid19-scenario-modeling-hub/auxiliary-data/README.md

 - [Additional Resources](./README.md#additional-resources)
     - [MIDAS Network Curated Archive](./README.md#midas-network-curated-archive)

-If any issues, or questions, please feel free to
-[open an issue](https://github.com/midas-network/covid19-scenario-modeling-hub/issues).
+If there any issues, or questions, please feel free to [open an issue](https://github.com/midas-network/covid19-scenario-modeling-hub/issues).
 If you want to contribute to the list of resources, please free to [open an issue](https://github.com/midas-network/covid19-scenario-modeling-hub/issues) or